aneeshdurg/MathParse/README.md

 # ParseFn
 	A class used to parse a String into a mathematical function.
 	Character in the range a..z are acceptable variable names.
-	(Functional, but needs work)

 	ParseFn(String fn) throws ParseExption
 		Initializes a ParseFn object with the string fn

-	String defVar(char var, String values) throws ParseException Replaces var with a value.
-The value is a String and can be used to change one variable to another.
+	String defVar(char var, String value) throws ParseException Replaces var with value.
 		See below for more details

 	String defVar(char[] var, String[] values) throws ParseException Assigns the vars to specified values.
 The values are Strings and can be used to change one variable to another. returns a String displaying var replaced with values if some vars aren't assigned yet.
-Returns the value of the function otherwise.
+Otherwise returns the value of the function.
-		If some vars are not yet assigned, the assigned variables will be saved and calling defvars again will use the saved values.
-Use: object.defVar();
+		If some vars are not yet assigned, the assigned variables will be saved.
-		to reset the defined variables.
+		Calling defvars again will use the saved values.
+		To reset all variables use:
+			object.defVar();
 		Note that defVar does not edit the original function

 	void defVar()
 		Resets saved variables.
+If variables have not be assigned values via the above defVar methods, this has no effect.